MAPS INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into WM Technology, Inc. And Encourages Investors To Contact The ...

-Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of WM Technology, Inc. ("WM Technology" or "the Company") (NASDAQ: MAPS ).
-Investors who purchased WM technology securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/MAPS .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+09, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of WM Technology, Inc. (“WM Technology” or“the Company”) (NASDAQ: MAPS).
+Investors who purchased WM technology securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/MAPS .

 Investigation Details